 Why is this a problem now?

 A lot of modern microphones have fully detachable audio cables now, so inevitably there are some people having problems here.
-The introduction of the TRRS audio cable standard (see below) has created some headaches and confusion to something that should be a really simple set up.
+The introduction of the TRRS (Tip Ring Ring Sleeve) audio cable standard (see below) has created some headaches and confusion about something that should be a really simple setup.

 Types of problem